ffurkAn/Workshops/Presentations/Git-Flow & Git Branching.md

 ###Furkan finishes the release
 ![Furkan finishes the release](https://www.atlassian.com/git/images/tutorials/collaborating/comparing-workflows/gitflow-workflow/10.svg)

-Once the release is ready to ship, Furkanmerges it into master and develop, then deletes the release branch(optional).
+Once the release is ready to ship, Furkan merges it into master and develop, then deletes the release branch(optional).
 It’s important to merge back into develop because critical updates may have been added to the release branch and they need to be accessible to new features.
 Again, if Furkan’s organization stresses code review, this would be an ideal place for a pull request.

 Release branches act as a buffer between feature development (develop) and public releases (master).
 Whenever you merge something into master, you should tag the commit for easy reference.